Nazar0360/date-normalizer/README.md

 If no arguments are specified, it'll open the UI.

-For bash, you can use `date-normalizer`, which is just a shortcut for `python main.py`; `date_normalizer.exe` works from terminal too.
+For bash, you can use `date-normalizer`, which is just a shortcut for `python main.py`.

 ## User Interface